Philip Rivers throws for three touchdowns as Chargers beat fading Cowboys

 Dallas tight end Jason Witten, already the Thanksgiving record-holder in catches, passed Detroit's Herman Moore for the most yards on the holiday.
 Witten now has 80 catches for 853 yards.

-Chargers LT Russell Okung was the only player from either team with a display during the national anthem, raising his fist while he was a step behind teammates lined up on the sideline. ...
-Head referee Jerome Boger caught himself while announcing a timeout for the Chargers, saying "timeout San Diego," before correcting it to Los Angeles.
+Chargers LT Russell Okung was the only player from either team with a display during the national anthem, raising his fist while he was a step behind teammates lined up on the sideline.

 UP NEXT